 Snyder & Associates Fundamental Approach to Intersection Design

 Mark Perington (17:38)

 I think one of the things that’s important when we look at intersections.
 The fundamental thing in intersections is we’ve got two roads that meet out there.
-Bottom line, we’ve got a potential conflict between traffic flowing in a couple of different directions.
-The key is that at times it can’t just be about, well how many crashes are there an intersection?
+The bottom line is that we’ve got a potential conflict between traffic flowing in a couple of different directions.
+The key is that, at times, it can’t just be about, well, how many crashes are there at an intersection?
 Where’s our biggest stack of crashes?
 It could relate to the type of crash you’re getting.
 Are they severe?
-Are people getting hurt, injured, or at worse fatalities?
-Versus when there’s not a lot of crashes or it’s just some fender bender type plastic thing occurring out there in the road.
+Are people getting hurt, injured, or at worse, fatalities?
+Versus when there are not a lot of crashes, or it’s just some fender-bender type plastic thing occurring out there in the road.
 One of the things we try to do is take the right–sized approach to, what is the safety problem?
 Versus, what is the proper solution?

 Tony, do you have some thoughts on that and, kind of stepwise, how you tend to look at things?

 The solution needs to address the problem.
 We certainly have to understand what the problem is before we can identify the best solution for an intersection.
 That involves looking at not just how many crashes but what types of crashes.
 What types of severity we’re having, and that may influence what type of solution we need to provide.
 Not every intersection necessarily needs to be a roundabout.
 That could be a solution where you’ve got a lot of crash history because we know roundabouts provide a significant reduction in crashes and even more significant reductions in injury crashes.